BestCoffeeMakersInfo☕️

 Price

 A few others kind of had the same experience, so…moving on.
-The price is a little higher than similar dual-type models like the Hamilton Beach.
-For under $200 at the time of writing, you get a very good model and the very first dual-model Keurig has released.
+The price is slightly higher than similar dual-type models like the Hamilton Beach.
+You get a very good model for under $200 at the time of writing, and the very first dual-model Keurig has been released.
 Not too shabby.

 Verdict

 I like it!
 I wish it did come in a few additional colors (hardly a real negative, I guess) or maybe a more glossy look.
 It would be great for you if you are looking to save countertop space and are seeking a brewer for all different occasions.
-I do wish that the carafe could be re-designed so it would pour less poorly (nice rhyme there huh?) but it is what it is.
+I wish the carafe could be re-designed so it would pour less poorly (nice rhyme there, huh?), but it is what it is.

 The carafe makes a good cup of coffee, so I am pleased with that, but I’m considering returning this machine because I really would like to brew a decent single cup without all the hassle.